heat and the heart

 Reactions to heat can vary depending on age, health, medications and even how hydrated you are on that day.
 But knowing the signs of heat illness can help to keep you safe.

 Heat and sunstroke can come on quickly.
 If you begin to feel lightheaded, dizzy or nauseous, these are signs to get into a cooler area and drink some fluids.
 When sunstroke hits, you might feel clammy or stop sweating, which means your body can’t cool itself.
-Avoid these symptoms by paying attention to your time in the sun, staying hydrated and wearing lighter colors that help reflect the sun away.
+Avoid these symptoms by paying attention to your time in the sun and extreme temperatures, staying hydrated and wearing lighter colors that help reflect the sun away.

 “Heat stroke and shock are conditions where the body has lost its ability to help regulate its temperature,” Dr. Green says.
 “The first sign is someone becomes cold and clammy.
 That’s when the cardiovascular system is no longer able to continue the efforts to cool the body.”

-If you or a loved one start experiencing any of these symptoms, get out of the sun and seek medical attention, if needed.
+If you or a loved one starts experiencing any of these symptoms, get out of the sun and seek medical attention if needed.
 You’ll be advised to replenish fluids and rest to treat heat exhaustion and other related illnesses.

 So, is it safe to go outside in the heat if you have a heart issue?
+Understanding the connection between heat and the heart will help prevent a problem during the next heat wave.
 Always check with your health care provider for advice on handling summer temperatures or exercising outdoors.
 You may need to take some extra precautions to stay safe.

 Related Posts